-5 Apps to Help Get Your Money Together
+5 Apps To Help Get Your Money Together

 “There’s an app for that" has gone from a punch line to an almost too real truth.
 There are tens of thousands of apps in existence, and more coming every day.
 Apps exist for everything from tracking how much water you drink to creating your own lightsaber.

 So of course, there are tons of apps to help you manage your money.
 Money management apps are the new frontier of getting people to give a shit about their money.
-There are a lot of options out there, so I’ve broken them down for you to help you find the ones you need.
+There’s a lot of options out there, so I’ve broken them down for you to help you find the ones you need.

 Basic Money Management

 If you need help just getting your financial life together these are the apps for you.

 YNAB- You Need A Budget is one of the biggest names in budgeting.
 The app syncs your bank accounts and tracks your spending.
 It pairs you with an accountability partner in real life, and shows you your monthly progress to keep you motivated.
 It does cost $50 a year, but if you need help tracking and the accountability of someone checking in with you, it might be the right fit.
 You can try it free for 34 days too.

 This app links your accounts so you can track your spending, like YNAB- You Need A Budget.
 Or, if you prefer to not give away more information than you need to, you can input purchases manually.
 It’s free for the first 100 days, and you can create charts and graphs to see your larger financial picture.